jhallen/joe-editor/docs/man.md

 Hit __^K F__ to have the editor search forwards or backwards for a text fragment (__string__) for you.
 You will be prompted for the text to search for.
-After you hit __Return__, you are prompted to enter options.
+After you hit __Enter__, you are prompted to enter options.
-You can just hit __Return__ again to have the editor immediately search forwards for the text, or you can enter one or more of these options:
+You can just hit __Enter__ again to have the editor immediately search forwards for the text, or you can enter one or more of these options:

 * __b__